w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 ```

 ### Bits behavior definition
-When the `trace-options` field is missing, flags are interpreted the same as if it were
+When the `trace-options` field is missing, flags are interpreted as unset.
-present and unset.

 #### Traced Flag (00000001)
 When set, the least significant bit recommends the request should be traced.
 A caller who